zc277584121/evalparrot/README.md

         The number of query questions is too large.
 You can only run the first n queries.
         Default is 200.
     metric_type (`str`):
-        Available options include ['kilt_score', 'ragas_score'],
+        Available options include ['kilt_score', 'ragas_score'].
-        generally the default kilt score is used.
+        Generally the default kilt score is used.
         When using 'ragas_score', you must set OPENAI_API_KEY in the environment variable, and this consumes a lot of openai token usage and can only measure some ragas scores without answers. doc_gen_type (`str`):